kjell/mcn-2020-git-haiku/index.md

-In the cicada's cry
+Now that eyes of hawks
-the scent of flowers floating
+perfumes her wings by floating
-Like our tendrilled life
+Mogami River.